esnet/iperf/docs/invoking.rst

                  The  file  is  a  comma separated list of usernames and password hashes; more information on the structure of  the  file  can  be found in the EXAMPLES section.

+          --time-skew-threshold seconds
+                 time skew threshold (in seconds) between the server and client during the authentication process.

    CLIENT SPECIFIC OPTIONS
           -c, --client host